vcitro/en-docs.behat.org/index.rst

 More about Behavior Driven Development
 --------------------------------------

-Once you're up and running with Behat, you can learn more about behavioral driven development via the following links.
+Once you're up and running with Behat, you can learn more about behavior-driven development via the following links.
 Though both tutorials are specific to Cucumber, Behat shares a lot with Cucumber and the philosophies are one and the same.

 * `Dan North's "What's in a Story?" <http://dannorth.net/whats-in-a-story/>`_